Senna multijuga

-Senna multijuga, commonly known as November shower or false sicklepod, is a species of flowering plant in the family Fabaceae.
+Senna multijuga, known as November shower or false sicklepod, is a species of flowering plant in the family Fabaceae.
 It is native to wet tropical areas of Latin America, and widely introduced to other tropical locales such as Africa, India, Indonesia, China, Australia, and Hawaii.
 A fast-growing tree typically 10 m tall, it is planted in restoration projects, as an ornamental, and as a street tree, being especially useful under power lines.

 Description

 Senna multijuga is a tree that typically grows to a height of up to 10 m, sometimes to 40 m and sometimes flowering precociously as a shrub only 2 m high.
 The leaves are pinnate with 10 to 37 pairs of linear to elliptic leaflets 15–45 mm long and 8–10 mm wide.
 There are linear or bristle-like stipules 4–12 mm long at the base.
 There is a pair of glands between the lowest pairs of leaflets, but that fall off as the leaves open.
 The flowers are yellow and arranged on the ends of branchlets in racemes of three to sixteen panicles, the lowest panicles with at least five flowers.
 Each panicle is on a peduncle 10–45 mm long, each flower on a pedicel 13–32 mm long.
 The five petals are 7–21 mm long but differ from each other.
 The seven fertile stamens vary in length from 4.5 to 9 mm long and there are three tiny staminodes.
 Flowering occurs from late summer to early autumn, and the fruit is a broadly linear pod 65–200 mm long and 13–25 mm wide containing thirty to sixty flattened seeds about 6 mm long.